For the mesmerizing look of fog and frosty vapor swirling around your glass, try any of these dry ice cocktails at your next event!

 You know the drink will be delicious but try to avoid taking the first sip until the dry ice has all dissolved.

-If you decide to leave out the dry ice, you can still give the presentation a little extra oomph by lighting a dried sage leaf on fire for your garnish.
+If you leave out the dry ice, you can still give the presentation a little extra oomph by lighting a dried sage leaf on fire for your garnish.

 This black martini is not only picturesque but full of herbaceous, sweet, and tart flavors all in each indulgent sip.